 Managing PCOS is hard work!

 What is PCOS? — PCOS is also known as Polycystic Ovary Syndrome (PCOS), is a hormonal disorder that can be very common in women.
 I will try to explain PCOS in the easiest way to understand it.
 I hope to increase more awareness of this incurable health problem and give support to other ladies out there who have the same issue.

-Since I was in my teenager, I have always had an irregular cycle with my periods.
+Since I was a teenager, I have always had an irregular cycle with my periods.
 I tried to seek medical help back in the Philippines, even in the private healthcare they can’t see any problem other than that I have a hormonal imbalance.

 It was only in 2015, that I was finally clinically diagnosed with PCOS.
 After so many years of wondering how I can solve this health issue, I finally found the main cause of this hormonal problem.
 At first, I was trying to ignore it, as if everything was under control.
 My GP’s solution was to put me back on the contraceptive pills to help balance the symptoms of PCOS hormones and replace it with artificial ones to trick my body and PCOS.

 However, I felt like I was not dealing with the cause of this problem and was just hiding under the carpet it with some quick fix solution.